- Federal Issues

 - How do I get a flag flown over the capitol?

-- How can I request a gubernatorial pardon?
+- How can I request a gubernatorial pardon or commute of sentence?

 Governor Brown serves the people of California as chief executive of California government, and exercises his power as prescribed in the California Constitution.
 The Governor does not have jurisdiction over federal agencies or policies, such as Social Security or immigration.
 California's federal elected officials in the U.S. Senate and House of Representatives are best suited to assist or answer questions that pertain to the United States federal government.

 You may contact President Barack Obama by visiting his website at www.whitehouse.gov.